-In the event we fail to reimburse provider's charges for covered services, you will not be liable for any sums owed by us.
-Neither the plan nor Medicare will pay for non-covered services except for the following eligible expenses:
+In the event we fail to reimburse deemed provider's charges for covered services, or in the event that we fail to pay a deemed provider for covered services occurring when you were actively enrolled in the plan, you will not be liable for any sums owed by us.
+However, you will be liable if you receive services from non-deemed providers.
+Neither the plan nor Medicare will pay for those services except for the following eligible expenses:

 - □ Emergency services

-- □ Urgently needed services

-- □ Out-of-area and routine travel dialysis (must be received in a Medicare Certified Dialysis Facility within the United States)
+- Out-of-area and routine travel dialysis (must be received in a Medicare Certified Dialysis Facility within the United States)

 - □ Post-stabilization services